Evaluation Global Mean Time Series CMIP6

 Summary high

-Time series of global mean surface downwelling shortwave radiation (1980–2014) comparing three high-resolution EERIE models and the CMIP6 multi-model mean against ERA5 reanalysis.
+This time series analyzes global mean surface downwelling shortwave radiation (1980–2014), revealing that the high-resolution EERIE models generally outperform the CMIP6 Multi-Model Mean (MMM) in matching ERA5 reanalysis values.

 Key Findings

-• All models and observations capture a distinct reduction in surface solar radiation (~2-3 W/m²) around 1991–1993, corresponding to the Mt.
+- All models clearly capture the transient reduction in surface shortwave radiation (~2–3 W/m²) associated with the 1991 Mt.
 Pinatubo eruption.

 Spatial Patterns